VPAC/superlinux/supercomputingwithlinux.md

 `tar -tzf class.tar.gz`

-As you can see, the tar file is quite big compared to the sum of the component files (mping.c, mpi-pong.c, msum.c), whereas the tar.gz file is much smaller.
+As you can see, the tar file is quite big compared to the sum of the component files (`mping.c`, `mpi-pong.c`, `msum.c`), whereas the tar.gz file is much smaller.
 The tar larger file's size is because of the file information system material.

+> As an aside, these files are small sample MPI programs.

-To extract a tar file the command tar xvf <<filename.tar(.gz)>> can be used.
+To extract a tar file the command `tar xvf filename.tar.gz` can be used.
 The options stand for extract (x), verbose (v), and file (f).
 The `f` option is another relic of the past - the default is a tape machine!
 Note that this command works for files that are in a tar or a combined tar and gz.
-To create a tar archive the command tar -cvf <<archive.tar>> <<files>>, where the options stand for create (c), verbose (v) and files (f).
+To create a tar archive the command `tar -cvf archive.tar $directory`, where the options stand for create (c), verbose (v) and files (f).
 Note that there is no `untar` command for extraction.
-To extract a gz file, use the command illustrated above (gunzip <<filename>>).
-To compress a file in the gz format simply use gzip <<filename>>).
+To extract a gz file, use the command illustrated above (`gunzip filename.gz`).
+To compress a file in the gz format simply use `gzip $directory`).

 As mentioned tar and gz are often combined.
-To create a tar archive and compress it use something like tar cvzf comressedarchive.tar.gz <<files>>, where the 'z' option represents the gz compression.
+To create a tar archive and compress it use something like `tar cvzf comressedarchive.tar.gz $directory`, where the 'z' option represents the gz compression.
 For example to create such an archive of the `class` directory, the following command would be used:

 `tar cvfz class.tgz class/`